openactive/realtime-paged-data-exchange/README.md

 This specification tackles the generic use-case of unidirectional real-time data synchronisation between two systems, where the receiving system requires only summary data from the origin system.

-** If you have any issues implementing the standard or have any questions relating to it, please do post an issue to the [Activation Repo](https://github.com/openactive/activation).**
+**If you have any issues implementing the standard or have any questions relating to it, please do post an issue to the [Activation Issue Tracker](https://github.com/openactive/activation).**

 Version | Date Published | Change Log | Change Summary
 ---|---|---|---|---